 Tips for Potty-Training Success With Puppy Pads

-To properly potty train your puppy, you need to invest your time and patience in the process.
+To properly potty train a puppy on pads, you need to invest your time and patience in the process.
 Leaving a puppy training pad out for your dog to stumble upon won’t work… believe me.
 Every dog is different, and the rate at which they potty train varies.
 If your last puppy learned within a week, you can’t expect this puppy to do the same.
 It isn’t fair.

 So take a deep breath, do a quick meditation, and set yourself, and your puppy, up for success.